Saasufy/saasufy-components/README.md

 </collection-reducer>
 ```

-Unlike with `collection-browser` or `model-viewer`, the template variable references not a single model instance but an array of model instances.
+Unlike with `collection-viewer` or `model-viewer`, the template variable references not a single model instance but an array of model instances.
 In the example above, the name of the first element can be accessed with `{{Category[0].name}}`.

 **Attributes**